aws-ia/terraform-aws-eks-blueprints/examples/karpenter-fargate/README.md

 - Self-managed CoreDNS addon deployed through a Helm chart.
 The default CoreDNS deployment provided by AWS EKS is removed and replaced with a self-managed CoreDNS deployment, while the `kube-dns` service is updated to allow Helm to assume control.
 - AWS Load Balancer Controller add-on deployed through a Helm chart.
 The default AWS Load Balancer Controller add-on configuration is overridden so that it can be deployed on Fargate compute.
 - The [game-2048](examples/karpenter-fargate/provisioners/sample_deployment.yaml) application is provided to demonstrates how Karpenter scales nodes based on workload constraints like nodeSelector, topologySpreadConstraints, and podAntiAffinity.

+⚠️ The management of CoreDNS as demonstrated in this example is intended to be used on new clusters.
+Existing clusters with existing workloads will see downtime if the CoreDNS deployment is modified as shown here.

 ## How to Deploy